On the Welfare of EIP-1559 with Patient Bidders: has High Welfare for Patient Bidders

 \subsection{Our Main Result}

-Our main result is that \EIP algorithms have the attractive property that for patient bidders (with some bounds on the per-unit valuations), for any time horizon, they give close to optimal welfare with respect to the benchmark of all schedules that are restricted to maximum block size $B$, with slightly less steps.
+Our main result is that \EIP algorithms have the attractive property that for patient bidders (with some bounds on the per-unit valuations), for any time horizon, they give close to optimal welfare with respect to the benchmark of all schedules that are restricted to maximum block size $B$ and are running for slightly fewer steps.

 This may be viewed as surprising since the algorithm is both restricted to online decisions, and furthermore, is restricted to be price-based, and yet competes with all offline clairvoyant schedules.
-On the other hand, it is not limited by a worse-case block size limit $B$, but rather block size limit $B$ holds only on the average with some slackness $\Delta$ (as shown in \cref{prop:EIP-slack}).
+On the other hand, it is not limited by a worst-case block size limit $B$, but rather block size limit $B$ holds only on the average with some slackness $\Delta$ (as shown in \cref{prop:EIP-slack}).
 Additionally, the algorithm gets an extension of additional $\Gamma$ time steps, for some appropriately chosen $\Gamma$ (that does \emph{not} grow with the time $T$).

 {We use $ALG$ to denote the schedule produced by an \EIP algorithm.
 Recall that for schedule $S$ we use $SW(S,[1,t])$ the total social welfare of $S$ up to time $t$.}

 \begin{btheorem} Fix an \EIP algorithm with parameters $(B, c, \eta, p_{min},p_1)$ for some $c>2$.
 Consider any (adversarially chosen) sequence $\trans$ of input transactions where each transaction $i\in \trans$ has per-unit value $v_i$ satisfying $e^{\eta} \cdot p_{min} \le v_i \le v_{max}$ for some $v_{max}\ge p_1$.
 Let $OPT_B$ be an arbitrary schedule with maximum block size $B$.
 Then for any time $T$ it holds that